 Percent is taught by breaking the word down into its components: per CENT — “for each 100.”
 Using this definition, students think of “7% of 300” as “7 for the first 100, 7 for the second hundred, and 7 for the third hundred.
 7 + 7 + 7 = 21.”

 Meaningful pictures, charts, and tables are used to explain mathematical ideas and concepts.
 Many of the problems provided to students are “picture based,” giving them insights that go beyond the written words.

 Example: Many of the problems in the Mathnasium program feature pictures to help in solving problems.
 “If each circle in the picture is a penny, how much money is shown in the picture?”

 When appropriate, the sense of touch is used to introduce, explain, and/or reinforce concepts and skills.
 The transfer of knowledge from manipulation to other aspects of learning is carefully monitored to ensure its effectiveness.

 Examples: Counting chips is used to facilitate learning the principles of addition, subtraction, multiplication, and division.
 Dice and cards are used in studying probability.

-Written practise with computation (“drill”) is a necessary component of mathematics education.
-Mathnasium gives students abundant practise.
+Written practice with computation (“drill”) is a necessary component of mathematics education.
+Mathnasium gives students abundant practice.
 In addition, our printed materials are designed to provide an orderly and understandable development of mathematical thought and skills.

 Examples: Our worksheets cover the entire spectrum of maths all the way from practicing “1 + 1” to dealing with three-dimensional vectors.
 In addition, our printed materials cover all aspects of problem solving.